ricdezen/nameless_language/README.md

 Book exercises:

 - Add support for comment blocks.
-Does it make sense to allow nesting?
-I would say yes.
-My comment may have some code snippet which could be further commented.
+Does it make sense to allow nesting? ~~I would say yes.
+My comment may have some code snippet which could be further commented.~~ That is not my business, unless I explicitly support markdown for my docstring equivalent.
+It makes more sense not to allow nesting.
+C does not, I believe Java did?
+Mmh.

 - Remove semicolons (except for loop, I guess).
     - Step 1: Just remove the terminator.
 End of line means end of instruction.